pjreddie/darknet/README.md

 |---|---|

-# "You Only Look Once: Unified, Real-Time Object Detection (version 2)"
+# "You Only Look Once: Unified, Real-Time Object Detection (versions 2 & 3)"
 A Yolo cross-platform Windows and Linux version (for object detection).
 Contributtors: https://github.com/pjreddie/darknet/graphs/contributors

 This repository is forked from Linux-version: https://github.com/pjreddie/darknet